Cape Town Marathon

 The Sanlam Cape Town Marathon is a City Marathon (42.2 km) held in Cape Town, South Africa, first held in its current form in 2007.
-Available distances include the marathon, a 10K, a 5K, and two trail runs of length 22 km and 12 km.
-The marathon is held on a fast and flat course, starting and finishing in Green Point, near the Cape Town Stadium.
+The marathon itself is held on a fast and flat course, starting and finishing in Green Point, near the Cape Town Stadium.
+Other distances include road races of 5km and 10km, and three trail runs of 11/12km, 22km and 46km, added in 2021 as the Cape Town Trail Marathon.

 The Cape Town Marathon is also the host of the South African marathon championships.
 The marathon is categorized as a Gold Label Road Race by World Athletics.

 History

 First iteration

 In 1994, the first iteration of the Cape Town Marathon was organised by Celtic Harriers running club.
 It started and finished in Pinelands.

 In 1996, the Cape Town Marathon was won by Josia Thugwane, who went on to win the men's Olympic Marathon at the 1996 Summer Olympics in Atlanta, Georgia.

 Second iteration

 In 2005 and 2006, a separately organised marathon was also held in Cape Town.